-- (1) This Article applies where - (a) the United Kingdom is designated by the ICC as the state in which a prisoner is to serve a sentence of imprisonment imposed by the ICC: - (b) the Secretary of State informs the ICC that the designation is accepted; and - (c) the Secretary of State is minded that the prisoner should be detained in Jersey. - (2) If the Minister for Home Affairs agrees that the prisoner should be detained in Jersey, the Minister for Home Affairs shall issue a warrant authorizing - (a) the bringing of the prisoner to Jersey; - (b) the detention of the prisoner in Jersey in accordance with the sentence of the ICC: and - (c) the taking of the prisoner to a specified place where he or she is to be detained. - (3) The provisions of a warrant under paragraph (2) may be varied by the Minister for Home Affairs, and shall be so varied to give effect to any variation of the ICC's sentence. - (4) A prisoner subject to a warrant authorizing the prisoner's detention in Jersey shall be treated for all purposes, subject to paragraph (5), as if the prisoner were subject to a sentence of imprisonment imposed by the Royal Court. - (5) None of the following apply in relation to a person detained in Jersey in pursuance of a sentence of the ICC - (a) Articles 16, 17, 18, and 30(2) of the Prison (Jersey) Law 19579; - (b) the Repatriation of Prisoners (Jersey) Law 201210; - (c) any provision of Rules under Article 29 of that Law permitting temporary release subject to conditions;

-- (d) the Criminal Proceedings (Computation of Sentences) Rules 196811; - (e) Schedule 1 to the Crime (Sentences) Act 1997 (c.43) of the United Kingdom, as it has effect for the time being in Jersey.
+- (1) This Article applies where - (a) the United Kingdom is designated by the ICC as the state in which a prisoner is to serve a sentence of imprisonment imposed by the ICC; - (b) the Secretary of State informs the ICC that the designation is accepted; and - (c) the Secretary of State is minded that the prisoner should be detained in Jersey. - (2) If the Minister agrees that the prisoner should be detained in Jersey, the Minister shall issue a warrant authorizing - (a) the bringing of the prisoner to Jersey; - (b) the detention of the prisoner in Jersey in accordance with the sentence of the ICC; and - (c) the taking of the prisoner to a specified place where he or she is to be detained.23 - (3) The provisions of a warrant under paragraph (2) may be varied by the Minister, and shall be so varied to give effect to any variation of the ICC's sentence.24 - (4) A prisoner subject to a warrant authorizing the prisoner's detention in Jersey shall be treated for all purposes, subject to paragraph (5), as if the prisoner were subject to a sentence of imprisonment imposed by the Royal Court. - (5) None of the following apply in relation to a person detained in Jersey in pursuance of a sentence of the ICC - (a) Articles 16, 17, 18, and 30(2) of the Prison (Jersey) Law 1957; - (b) the Repatriation of Prisoners (Jersey) Law 2012; - (c) any provision of Rules under Article 29 of the Prison (Jersey) Law 1957 permitting temporary release subject to conditions; - (d) the Criminal Procedure (Jersey) Rules 2021; - (e) Schedule 1 to the Crime (Sentences) Act 1997 (c.43) of the United Kingdom, as it has effect for the time being in Jersey.25